kazumaxneo/RHGR/README.md

   - The clipped paired-end sequencing reads.
   - Raw contig sequences assembled from clipped paired-end sequencing reads (the schematic workflow is shown in Fig. 1).
   - Direct link for DDBJ sequencing archive and NSSS.
-  - Code for reconstruction of the nif gene clusters.
+  - Code for reconstruction of the nif gene clusters (in preparation).

 ### 1: Sanger reads that sequenced PCR fragments amplified between nifH1DKB genes from heterocyst induced cells.
 All ABI formated Sanger sequeincg reads are stored in each directory.